-This adjustment is derived by computing the theoretical ground effect (detailed in Section 10.3.2.4) as a function of the emission angle (B) for source-to-receiver geometries using the 10 NPD slant distances, emission angles of 30, 40, 50, 60, 70 and 80 s, and an effective flow resistivity equal to 150 cgs rayls.
+This adjustment is derived by computing the theoretical ground effect (detailed in Section 11.3.2.4) as a function of the emission angle (B) for source-to-receiver geometries using the 10 NPD slant distances, emission angles of 30, 40, 50, 60, 70 and 80 s, and an effective flow resistivity equal to 150 cgs rayls.
 The resulting 60 data points are summed and retained as the free-field adjustment.

-10.3.2.2 Comparison of Spectral Shape
+11.3.2.2 Comparison of Spectral Shape

 The normalized AC spectra are compared to all of the potential applicable SC spectral shapes (i.e., approach or departure, jet or helicopter).
 This comparison is accomplished by subtracting the AC SPLs in each one-third octave band from the SC SPLs in the corresponding one-third octave band.
 The absolute values of the individual SPL differences are summed.
 The resulting sums are compared and the spectral class that provides the lowest sum is retained as a possibility for the final assignment.
+In addition, any individual differences greater than +-3 dBA (for the best-possible spectral class) are flagged.
+These flagged differences are examined and the possibility of the creation of a new spectral class is considered, as discussed in Section 11.2.2.

-10.3.2.3 Comparison of Atmospheric Absorption Effects
+11.3.2.3 Comparison of Atmospheric Absorption Effects

-The normalized AC spectra are used to compute the atmospheric absorption effect at the 10 NPD slant distances under 6 different temperature/humidity conditions using SAE-ARP-866A21: the SAE standard atmosphere, the Annex 1650 reference day (59°F /70%), and the four extremes of the Annex 16 allowable test window (86°F /35%, 86°F /85%, 50°F/55%, and 50°F /85%).
+The normalized AC spectra are used to compute the atmospheric absorption effect at the 10 NPD slant distances under 6 different temperature/humidity conditions using SAE-ARP-866A 22 : the SAE standard atmosphere, the Annex 16^{54} reference day (59°F /70%), and the four extremes of the Annex 16 allowable test window (86°F /35%, 86°F /85%, 50°F/55%, and 50°F /85%).
 These 60 points make up an atmospheric absorption profile.
 The individual point differences between the atmospheric absorption profile for the submitted AC and the atmospheric absorption profile for all of the SC's under consideration are summed.
 The resulting sums are compared and the spectral class that provides the lowest sum is retained as a possibility for the final assignment.
-In addition, any individual differences are examined and the possibility of the creation of a new spectral class is considered.

-10.3.2.4 Comparison of Ground Effects Calculated using AC Spectra and SC Spectra
+11.3.2.4 Comparison of Ground Effects Calculated using AC Spectra and SC Spectra

 The normalized AC spectra are used to compute the A-weighted, excess ground attenuation effect at the 10 NPD slant distances for 12 emission angles (0.5, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 20 degrees).
-The theoretical ground effect calculation is an implementation of the model documented by Tony Embleton, Joe Piercy and Giles Daigle (the EPD Model) of the National Research Council (NRC) in Canada57.
+The theoretical ground effect calculation is an implementation of the model documented by Tony Embleton, Joe Piercy and Giles Daigle (the EPD Model) of the National Research Council (NRC) in Canada61.
 These 120 points make up a ground effect profile.
 The individual point differences between the ground effect profile for the submitted AC and the ground effect profile for all of the SC's under consideration are summed.
 The resulting sums are compared and the spectral class that provides the lowest sum is retained as a possibility for the final assignment.
-In addition, any individual differences greater than +-3 dBA (for the best-possible spectral class) are flagged.
-These flagged differences are examined and the possibility of the creation of a new spectral class is considered.

-10.3.2.5 Comparison of Barrier Effects Calculated using AC Spectra and SC Spectra
+11.3.2.5 Comparison of Barrier Effects Calculated using AC Spectra and SC Spectra